fredpalas/yuki/Readme.md

 - `UpdatePostAuthorNameOnAuthorSurnameChange`

 We search all the posts of the author and update the author name and surname on the post.

+XML and JSON formats are supported for the response of the `GET /posts/:id.:format` endpoint.